 9876543210.987654$ | illegal (too many digits) |

-PROCEDURE SETREGISTER (r: CARDINAL; x: WORD/LONGREAL/ANY VECTOR);
+PROCEDURE SETREGISTER (r: CARDINAL; x: WORD);

 Sets the register specified by "r" to the value passed in the second parameter.

-to be saved by the surrounding procedure.
 When setting registers care must be taken that the register

 has not already been put to use by the compiler.
 Besides that, the register might be overwritten